Narrative description and how to cite GEOS-Chem

 GEOS-Chem can calculate the radiative forcing from changes in atmospheric composition using the optional RRTMG module.
 Implementation of RRTMG in GEOS-Chem is described in Heald et al. [2014].

-Photolysis frequencies for stratospheric and tropospheric chemistry are calculated with the Cloud-J code of Prather [2015] and this is a new development in version 14.3.0.
-Previous versions used the Fast-JX code of Bian and Prather [2002] as implemented in GEOS-Chem by Mao et al. [2010] for the troposphere and Eastham et al. [2014] for the stratosphere.
-Fractional cloud optical depths are represented with the approximate random overlap method [Liu et al., 2006, 2009].
+Photolysis frequencies for stratospheric and tropospheric chemistry are calculated with Cloud-J v8.0 including UV H2O absorption [Prather and Zhu, 2024] and this is a new development in version 14.5.0.
+There is an option to remove UV H2O absorption.
+Versions 14.3.0 - 14.4.3 used the Cloud-J code of Prather [2015] and this is a new development in version 14.3.0.
+Previous versions used the Fast-JX code of Bian and Prather [2002] as implemented in GEOS-Chem by Mao et al. [2010] for the troposphere and Eastham et al. [2014] for the stratosphere, with fractional cloud optical depths represented by the approximate random overlap method [Liu et al., 2006, 2009].
 The effect of aerosol extinction is as described by Latimer and Martin [2019].
 There is an option to add absorption of UV by brown carbon [Hammer et al., 2016].

 Emissions

-All GEOS-Chem emissions are configured at run-time using the HEMCO 3.0 facility described by Lin et al. [2021]; this is a new development in version 13.1.0.
+All GEOS-Chem emissions are configured at run-time using the HEMCO 3.0 facility described by Lin et al. [2021].
 HEMCO allows users to mix and match inventories from the GEOS-Chem library or add their own, apply scaling factors, overlay and mask inventories, etc. without having to edit or compile the code.
 HEMCO also has extensions to compute emissions with meteorological dependencies and to process other input/output data in GEOS-Chem.
 HEMCO 3.0 has a number of new features including greater modularity for adaptation to other models and an intermediate grid for more accurate regional masking of emissions.

 Emissions of dust aerosol, lightning NOx, biogenic VOCs, soil NOx, and sea salt aerosol are dependent on the local meteorological conditions.
 These emissions are computed off-line at the native resolution of the GEOS meteorological data and then archived along with the GEOS data as input to GEOS-Chem.
 In that way, emissions in GEOS-Chem remain the same at any model resolution.
 Users can also choose to compute emissions on-line rather than using the off-line emission files.
 Off-line biogenic VOCs, soil NOx and sea salt aerosol emissions are described in Weng et al. [2020].
 Off-line dust emissions are described in Meng et al. [2021].
 Updated biogenic VOC and soil NOx emissions are a new development in version 14.0.0.